MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/PRINT-Function.md

  The ID of the report that you want to print.
 To specify the report from a list, on the View menu, choose Symbols.

- If the report that you specify does not exist, then a run\-time error occurs.
+ If the report that you specify does not exist, then a run-time error occurs.

  *Parameters*
  Type: Text or Code